AnteDujic/pands-project2021/README.md

 ## **DATASET ANALYSIS**

 Iris Dataset has been analysed many times before, using various tools and approaches.
 Further down in this Readme file will be explained how Python can be used to achive the same.
-Dataset Analysis part consists of the codes used to analyse the data, explanation (comments) of the codes, their output and a brief explanation of the output - which should confirm what we've already learned about the Iris Flowers.
+Dataset Analysis part consists of the codes used to analyse the data, explanation (comments) of the codes, their output and a brief explanation of the output - which should also confirm what we've already learned about the Iris Flowers.
 It is important to say that the explanation of the code will be very detailed.
 Where it is not a practice to comment the "simple" code, the aim here is to show the understanding of the code used.

 ### **LIBRARIES**